-Learn About Our Attorney’s Qualifications
+Learn about our Attorney’s Qualifications

 - What does it mean for a lawyer to be Board Certified in Personal Injury Trial Law or Civil Trial Law?

 A Board Certified attorney is a lawyer who has demonstrated special competence in a particular field and whose competence is certified by the Texas Board of Legal Specialization.
-All lawyers must be licensed to practice law, but only three percent (3%) are Board Certified in Personal Injury Trial Law or Civil Trial Law.
+All lawyers must be licensed to practice law, but only three percentage (3%) are Board Certified in Personal Injury Trial Law or Civil Trial Law.

 - What is the College of the State Bar of Texas?